lizardsystem/lizard-auth-server/doc/source/explanation_models_rights.rst

     with users and portals whatsoever.

   portal
     A portal that's using the SSO.
-You need admin access to add one.
+You need SSO admin access to add one.
 Used to protect the traffic between portal and SSO.